fluentassertions/fluentassertions/Home.md

 **Formatters**
 In addition to writing your own extensions, you can influence the way data is formatted with these two techniques.

-* You can alter the list of `IValueFormatter` objects on the Formatter class with your own implementation of that interface.
-Just make sure your own formatter precedes any of the built-in ones.
+* You can alter the list of `IValueFormatter` objects on the `Formatter` class with your own implementation of that interface using its methods `AddFormatter` and `RemoveFormatter`.

 * You can override the way Fluent Assertions formats objects in an error message by annotating a static method with the `[ValueFormatter]` attribute.
 If a class doesn’t override `ToString()`, the built-in `DefaultValueFormatter` will render an object graph of that object.
 But you can now override that using a construct like this: